markmichon/markmichon.com/src/articles/2019-04-03-classroom-probot.md

 ## Automating with Probot

-Probot is essentially a framework that wraps the GitHub API, app setup, and webhooks to allow you to run scripts when repo or org related events fire.
+Probot is essentially a framework that wraps the GitHub API, app setup, and webhooks to allow you to run scripts when repository or org related events fire.

 Let's take a look at their default example: